 I don't know much about this family, but I do remember

-that when you went into the station to pay for gas,
+that when you went into the station to pay for gas, Mrs.

-at their "Swap & Shop" used furniture store on the north
+"Swap & Shop" (used furniture) store on the north

 end of Eagle River, next to Jesse & Nella Wooten's